varunkumar415/Algorithms/Algo-practice/java-memory-management.md

 # Statck Memory in java

 - Stack memory in java is used for static memory allocation and execution of a thread
-- All local variables, threads, contants, reference variables, methods, reference of objects use stack memory
+- All local primitive variables, threads, contants, reference variables, methods, reference of objects use stack memory
 - stack is for short time
 - its automatically allocated and deallocated when method finishes execution
 - if this memory is full, java throws java.lang.StackOverFlowError